cschreib/jsonexpr/README.md

  - Custom functions registered in C++ (with arbitrary number of arguments).
  - Immutable variables registered in C++ (as JSON values).

-The intended use it to evaluate constraints on a set of JSON values, or apply simple transformations to JSON values.
+The intended use is to evaluate constraints on a set of JSON values, or apply simple transformations to JSON values.

 Limitations (on purpose):
  - This is not a full blown programming language.